andrekovac/react-hooks-workshop/README.md

 7. `useRef` reflects "current" value irrespective of re-renders

-	- Using `ref` displays current value
+	- Using `ref` displays current value because the ref object is guaranteed to remain stable for the lifetime of the component.
 	- [CodeSandBox: 06 - Async state with timeout and ref](https://codesandbox.io/s/06-async-state-with-timeout-and-ref-klbjo)
-	- In this CodeSandBox change the state value to the **ref** value.
+	- **Task**: Change the state value to the **ref** value.
-	- You should observe that the state "closes over" timeout
+	- You should observe that the state value "closes over" the timeout.
+It's frozen.
+But the updated ref value is accessible because it got updated

 	- **Question**: Why is Animated value stored in ref?
 		- **Answer**: Because we want Animation value to change independent of rendering of component in which animated value gets defined.